Chief Justice John Roberts Nixes Rand Paul's Question on Whistleblower

 Even Rep. Jackie Speier (D-CA) confirmed this fact by reading a passage from the Washington Post into the record of the House impeachment hearings which states: “That appears to be the lone statutory restriction on disclosing a whistleblower’s identity, applicable only to the inspector general’s office.
 We found no court rulings on whether whistleblowers have a right to anonymity under the ICWPA or related statutes.”

-Further, Breitbart’s Senior Editor-at-Large Joel Pollak has written that President Trump has a right under the Sixth Amendment to confront his accuser at a trial where he is the defendant.
+Further, Breitbart’s Senior Editor-at-Large Joel Pollak has written President Trump has a right under the Sixth Amendment to confront his accuser at a trial where he is the defendant.
 He explains: “even if the Chief Justice were to rule that it does not, the Senate can overrule him.
 If the president wants to call the whistleblower to testify, he will likely have to do so.”

 In October, RealClearInvestigations published an individual’s name whom author Paul Sperry believes is likely the “whistleblower” — Eric Ciaramella, an analyst at the Central Intelligence Agency (CIA), who worked for the National Security Council under the Obama and Trump administrations.